Yorkshire Pudding for 6

 But crisply-made Yorkshire Pud is now - and with every reason - something of a delicacy.
 There are just a few rules: for a successful pudding you must (i) have the oven very hot, (ii) use a flameproof metal container, and (iii) always use plain flour rather than self-raising.

-This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 6
+This recipe is adapted from Delia Smith’s Complete Illustrated Cookery Course Serves 6.
+Scroll to the bottom of the Method to see questions Lindsey has answered on this recipe

 To make the batter, sift the flour into a bowl (with a cloth under it to keep it steady), holding the sieve quite high to give the flour a good airing add some seasoning then make a well in the centre.